-1.1 Social Media is defined as websites and applications such as, but not exclusively, Facebook and Twitter, that enable users to create and share content or to participate in social networking.
+1.1 Social media is defined as websites and applications such as, but not exclusively, Facebook, Instagram, and X which enable users to create and share content or to participate in social networking.
+Worplesdon Parish Council only uses Facebook for its social media platform.